vidithbalasa/4-bit-Quantized-CUDA-Kernel/README.md

 ## Overview

-In the realm of CUDA programming and GPU-accelerated computing, efficiency and optimization are paramount.
 NVIDIA's CUDA ecosystem provides robust support for a wide range of data types and operations, yet it stops short of offering native support for 4-bit quantized integers.
 This repository introduces a novel approach to bridging this gap, presenting a fully functional, signed 4-bit integer CUDA kernel designed for high-performance computing applications where memory efficiency is crucial.

 ## Technical Details